Force over Distance: Chapter 28

 “Gotta love those poisoned darts.”

 Young smiled, but said nothing.
-He was familiar with O'Neill's folksy banter and very much aware that it concealed an extremely perceptive interior.
+He was familiar with O'Neill's folksy banter and very much aware it concealed a perceptive interior.

 “So,” O'Neill said.
 “Sure seems like you and Rush are getting along better these days.”